wincent/walrat/README.txt

 == System requirements ==

-Walrat currently only supports Ruby 1.8, although Ruby 1.9 compatibility work is underway.
+The original release of Walrat (0.1) only supported Ruby 1.8, although it could work to some degree on other versions.

+From the 0.2 release on, Ruby 2.1 is required.

 JRuby is not yet officially supported, although many complex grammars (such as the Walrus grammar) have already been successfully tested.

 == Installation ==